julmor/julmor/README.md

 ### Hi there, I'm Juliana Caroline Ferreira de Morais 👋

 - 🔭 I’m currently working on Manufacturing Engineering at General Motors
+- 🩰 Fun fact about me: I was a classical ballerina for almost a decade
 - 📫 How to reach me: morais.juliana@ufabc.edu.br